-Tanaka is 11, but her family is so poor that she only recently started going to school.
+Tanaka is 11, but her family are so poor that she only recently started going to school.
 Then her father, the main breadwinner of the family, died.
 His widow and children were in a desperate plight and struggled to get any food.
 Tanaka’s mother often did not eat at all, so that her starving children could have an extra mouthful or two.
-After a few weeks of nourishing food, all in the family were visibly regaining strength, even Tanaka’s emaciated mother.
+After a few weeks of nourishing food, all the family were visibly regaining strength, even Tanaka’s emaciated mother.

 This little family is in Zimbabwe, but the same hunger stalks many parts of southern Africa.
 Rains were good in some countries, but not in Swaziland (Eswatini) or Madagascar.